jorijn/laravel-security-checker/README.md

 ```

 ### Scheduling
-The packages exposes a new command for you:
+The package exposes a new command for you:

 ```bash
 php artisan security-check:email